Image

 Special Events

-In addition to our monthly MoonGaze and our DSO outings to Upham, ASLC regularly participates in a variety of activities:
+In addition to our monthly MoonGaze and our DSO outings to Leasburg Dam SP, ASLC regularly participates in a variety of activities:

-2008 Update: The Renaissance Faire will take place on November 1st and 2nd in 2008.
-Venus, Saturn and possibly Mercury will be visible (along with the sun).
+The 2021 Renaissance Faire will take place on November 6th and 7th.
+Venus, Saturn and Jupiter will be visible for daytime viewing.
+We'll also have special solar telescopes on hand for safe viewing of the Sun.

 Search ASLC-NM.org